 In Australia, we’ve got no shortage of excellent sports coverage, both on free to air TV and via streaming – especially with Foxtel-owned provider Kayo Sports coming onto the scene to put sports streaming at the forefront of people’s attention.

 But long before anyone else was doing it, then-new mobile provider OVO decided to do something to make themselves stand out in an increasingly crowded market, where prepaid mobile carriers are around every corner.
-Knowing that there was substantial interest in sports not being adequately covered either by free or pay TV, OVO decided to set up OVOPlay, a free sports streaming service available to its mobile customers – a perk of being part of the OVO family.
+Knowing that there was substantial interest in sports not being adequately covered either by free or pay TV, OVO decided to set up OVOPlay, a free sports streaming service available to anyone to download the app or watch on a browser.

 How Much Does OVOPlay Cost?

-Unlike other sports streaming services, OVOPlay is completely free for everyone – whether you access it via the OVOPlay web site or through the free app that’s available for iOS and Android mobile phones and tablets.
-And to access the main OVOPlay service there is no cost at all – it’s completely free, with no catches, no credit cards and no sneaky paywalls.
+Unlike other sports streaming services, OVOPlay has some free content that is accessible to everyone – whether you access it via the OVOPlay web site or through the free app that’s available for iOS and Android mobile phones and tablets.

-There are, however, some channels that are designated as “Premium”.
+There are, however, some channels that are designated as premium which can be accessed via OvoPlay’s Fan Pass.
 There’s a reason for that – these channels carry live streams of sports that have licensed their streaming to OVOPlay, but want to be paid for access to their live games.
-The prices are far from unreasonable – typically $2.99 for a week, $9.99 for 3 months or $16.99 for a full year’s access to a channel.
+The prices are far from unreasonable – typically $5.99 for an event pass, $9.99 for 1 month or $79.99 for a full year’s access to a channel.

 Which Sports Does OVOPlay Cover?